mrezabayat/iamsorush/content/posts/shared-pointer-cpp/index.md

 sp1-> M = 2; // same as above
 ```

-Shared pointer is in fact a class which has a raw pointer pointing to the managed object.
+The shared pointer is, in fact, a class which has a raw pointer pointing to the managed object.
 This pointer is called **stored pointer**.
 We can access it

 ```cpp
 auto p  = sp1.get();